2haloes/Retro-Text-Engine/README.md

 * Lightweight (1/3rd of the default size is from supplied assets)
 * Design is responsive, works as well on mobile as it does on PC

+## How do I use this?

+1. Extract the zip somewhere
+2. Go into the folder then open 'js/variables.js'
+3. Change the values how you want, the file explains how everything works
+4. Save the file, open the index.html file to load it locally (NOTE: Firefox prevents fonts from loading locally by default so the font may be monospace)
+5. To share, either send the files to who you would like or upload it to a web server and share the link around (Or hide it in a web app, whatever you'd like!)

 ## Why even make this?

 Well I made a promise of treats, failed that promise and now I apparently make birthday e-cards using home made engines